PPWC would like to bring attention to the News Release from the Ministry of Labour announcing paid leave for COVID-19 vaccines.

 Amendments to the Employment Standards Act providing workers with up to three hours of paid leave to get each dose of their COVID-19 vaccine are now in effect, retroactive to April 19, 2021.

 Bill 3 is now law and ensures that no employee will lose pay if they need time away from work to get vaccinated.
-Both full-time and part-time employees can take up to three hours of paid leave.
+Both full-time and part-time employees can take up to three hours of PTO (paid time off).

 “Guaranteeing paid leave for workers to get vaccinated is an important way to keep workers safe, while reducing risks to businesses.
 Our government believes it’s in everyone’s interest to remove all barriers to a worker getting vaccinated when they are eligible to do so,” said Harry Bains, Minister of Labour.
 “Supporting workers to get their COVID-19 vaccine when it’s their turn will greatly benefit everyone.
 Workers will be able to protect themselves and their families from this terrible virus, businesses can protect staff and customers from getting sick, and communities will benefit from reducing the chance of an outbreak.”